apache/beam/website/src/documentation/execution-model.md

 this serialization may require re-processing elements after failures or may limit the distribution of output to other machines.

-The runner processes elements on many machines and may serialize elements in between machines for other communication and persistence reasons.

 ### Serialization and communication

-The runner may serialize elements for communication or persistence.
+The runner may serialize elements between machines for communication purposes and for other reasons such as persistence.
+For example, a runner may serialize and persist elements in these two situations.

+1. When used as part of a stateful `DoFn`, the runner may persist values to some state mechanism.
+1. When committing the results of processing, the runner may persist the outputs as a checkpoint.

-The runner may decide to transfer elements between transforms in a variety of ways, such as:
+A runner may decide to transfer elements between transforms in a variety of ways, such as:

 1. Routing elements to a worker for processing as part of a grouping operation.
-    This may involve serializing elements and sorting them by their key.
+    This may involve serializing elements and grouping or sorting them by their key.
 1. Redistributing elements between workers to adjust parallelism.
 This may involve serializing elements and communicating them to other workers.
 1. Using the elements in a side input to a `ParDo`.
 This may require serializing the elements and broadcasting them to all the workers executing the `ParDo`.
 1. Passing elements between transforms that are running on the same worker.
-    This may avoid having to serialize the elements, and instead just passing them in memory.
+    This may allow the runner to avoid serializing elements; instead, the runner can just pass the elements in memory.

-Additionally, the runner may serialize and persist elements for other reasons:

-1. When used as part of a Stateful `DoFn`, the runner may persist values to some state mechanism.
-1. When committing the results of processing, the runner may persist the outputs as a checkpoint.

 ### Bundling and persistence

-Beam pipelines often focus on ["embarassingly parallel"](https://en.wikipedia.org/wiki/Embarrassingly_parallel) problems.
-Because of this, the APIs emphasize processing elements in parallel, which makes it difficult to express things like "assign a sequence number to each element in a PCollection."
-This is intentional since such algorithms are much more likely to suffer from scalability problems.
+Beam pipelines often focus on "[embarassingly parallel](https://en.wikipedia.org/wiki/embarrassingly_parallel)" problems.
+Because of this, the APIs emphasize processing elements in parallel, which makes it difficult to express actions like "assign a sequence number to each element in a PCollection".
+This is intentional as such algorithms are much more likely to suffer from scalability problems.

 Processing all elements in parallel also has some drawbacks.
 Specifically, it makes it impossible to batch any operations, such as writing elements to a sink